 But I already knew of bitter melon because I’ve personally been using it in the form of a potent tiny capsule I'll fill you in on shortly – a capsular combination of the aforementioned rock lotus extract and bitter melon extract – and I've been using it to manage my postprandial blood glucose levels with potent efficacy for the three years.

-Taxonomically known as Momordica charantia, bitter melon may be an effective alternative to biguanides from metformin in controlling blood sugar levels and regulating blood pressure.
+Taxonomically known as Momordica charantia, bitter melon may be effective in controlling blood sugar levels and regulating blood pressure.
 Although the precise mechanism by which it works (whether it’s through regulation of insulin release or altered glucose metabolism and its insulin-like effect) is not known, bitter melon naturally contains antidiabetic compounds like charantin, vicine, and polypeptide-p, plus some other health-boosting components like antioxidants.

 Bitter melon is a popular treatment for diabetes and similar conditions among the indigenous people of Asia, South America, India, and East Africa.
 As noted earlier, it’s known particularly well in Okinawa, Japan.
 Okinawa, like the Bama County, is one of the world’s “blue zones”, an area where the average lifespan is unusually long, and it’s also where some of the longest-lived people on the planet live.